IARCbioinfo/Imputation-nf/README.md

 ![Workflow representation](template-nf.png)

 ## Description
-The pipeline used to perform the imputation of several targets datasets processed with standard input with the use of a reference dataset (here, hapmap dataset).
+The pipeline used to perform the imputation of several targets datasets processed with standard input.

 Here is a summary of the method:
-- Preprocessing of reference/target dataset if necessary : filtration using by liftOver, plink and perl command line
+- Preprocessing of target dataset if necessary : by using the nextflow script Preparation_dataset.nf which take the dataset plink file (.bed/.bim/.fam) in input.
-- First filtration's step of dataset with bash and plink command lines to keep only the SNPs of interest
-- Merge of both datasets
-- Run admixture tools to associate each reference sample to the correct origin
-- Second filtration's step from the start target dataset to keep only the samples by ancerstry population and to perform a sex checking by population
+- First step : Origin estimation of several population from the target dataset by using admixture tools and a dataset of reference.
--
+- Secon step : SNPs filtering by population.

+See the Usage section to test the full pipeline with the HGDP dataset like admixture's reference.

 ## Dependencies
 The pipeline works under Linux distributions.